deroxa99/arael/README.md

 Here a brief example script is reported.

 > [!WARNING]
-> Make sure to place the main script into the same wotking folder as the `arael-main` folder and add to path.
+> Make sure to place the main script into the same wotking folder as the `arael` folder and add to path.

 ![Example screenshot][example-screenshot]